rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/cookbook/javascript.md

 ]
 ```

-You may be interested in retrieving the results in this format
+You may be interested in retrieving the results in this format:

 ```js
 [